 You may get honked at if you “fall asleep” at a traffic light, or if you are driving too slow and the driver behind wants you to move to the side.
 Definitely in Palermo, Catania, or Messina, you will come across more noise caused by honking as those are busy places.
 However, the honking noise was not as severe as I had expected.

 Many Sicilians first learn how to drive scooters.
-And then when they start driving cars, or buses and trucks.
+And then they start driving cars, or buses and trucks.
 And they do it as if they still are on their scooters.
 That being said, Sicilians do not hesitate on zooming through the sharp blind curves at a crazy speed.
 It seems as if they are playing Russian roulette taking chances to see if they can make it alive.

 Therefore, we had to take extra care on curving roads and often beep a few times before entering the bend.
 I have to admit, these blind curves are probably the most terrifying part of the whole Sicilian driving experience.
-Luckily, there isn’t as much traffic on the windy countryside roads as there is on the Amalfi coast (that was possibly my worst driving experience in Italy).
+Luckily, there isn’t as much traffic on the windy countryside roads in Sicily as there is on the Amalfi coast (that was possibly my worst driving experience in Italy).

-It is extremely easy to miss this sign if not paying attention or not knowing what it means (although most of us learned about this traffic sign at a driving school, we might have forgotten).
+It is extremely easy to miss this sign if not paying close attention or not knowing what it means (although most of us learned about this traffic sign at a driving school, we might have forgotten).

 If you are wondering about how you can get caught crossing ZTLs-there are cameras that monitor the traffic in limited access areas.

-As a general rule of thumb, every town in Italy has “centro storico ” which in most cases is a ZTL zone.
+As a general rule of thumb, every town in Italy and Sicily has “centro storico ” which in most cases is a ZTL zone.
 Unfortunately, there is no unified app that would show those zones and it seems that those zones are being changed from time to time.